Balboa 26

-The Balboa 26 is an American trailerable sailboat that was designed by Lyle C. Hess as cruiser and first built in 1969.

-Production

-The design was initially built by Arthur Marine starting in 1969.
-It was then built by Coastal Recreation in the United States, between about 1972 and 1976, but it is now out of production.
+The Balboa 26 is a recreational keelboat initially built by Arthur Marine starting in 1969.
+It was then built by Coastal Recreation in the United States, between about 1972 and 1976.
+It is now out of production.

 Design

-The Balboa 26 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-The boat is all solid laminate fiberglass, with the deck plywood cored.
-The boat has a masthead sloop rig, a raked stem, a slightly angled transom, an internally mounted spade-type rudder controlled by a tiller and a lifting keel or optional fixed fin keel.
+Designed by Lyle C. Hess the fiberglass hull is all solid laminate fiberglass, with the deck plywood cored. a raked stem, a slightly angled transom, an internally mounted spade-type rudder controlled by a tiller and a lifting keel or optional fixed fin keel.
 The keel is actuated by a 12:1 mechanical advantage winch.
 The rudder can be removed from the transom from the cockpit.
 The boat displaces 3600 lb and carries 1200 lb of ballast.

+The boat has a masthead sloop rig.